tmhglnd/mercury-playground/README.md

 new synth triangle time(1/16) note(melody 1) shape(1 80) play(rhythm)
 ```

-Design sounds with various effects
+Design sounds with various effects (and upload your own sounds to use)

 ```java
 new sample chimes time(2) speed(-0.25) fx(reverb 0.3 15) fx(drive 10) fx(shift 3 0.5)